 Remember, most of these cases are presenting pretty simple medical issues.
-Can you imagine what the data would show if you weeded out the those cases?
-Sure, some of the patient suffered only minor injuries but a stunning 14% of he time the malpractice resulted in death, and 10% of the time the the incident resulted in hospitalization for more than six months.
-Seven of those 10 people suffered a permanent disability.
+Can you imagine what the data would show if you weeded out those cases?
+Sure, some of the patients suffered only minor injuries, but a stunning 14% of the time the malpractice resulted in death, and 10% of the time the incident led to hospitalization for more than six months.
+Seven of those ten people suffered a permanent disability.

-The take home message: medical malpractice happens way too often in Maryland hospitals.Why It Sometimes Makes More Sense to Sue a Hospital Than a Doctor
+The take-home message: medical malpractice happens way too often in Maryland hospitals.Why It Sometimes Makes More Sense to Sue a Hospital Than a Doctor

 - Harbor Hospital (Baltimore)